Railway nationalisation in Argentina: Aftermath

-(Left): Cover of Clarín newspaper, highlighting the nationalisation with the word "Recovering"; (right): Peronist propaganda.
-Caption reads "Perón Fulfils.
+(Left): Cover of Clarín newspaper highlighting the nationalisation with the word "Recovering"; (right): Peronist propaganda bearing the caption "Perón Fulfils.
 They are now ours!"

-Argentines saw railway nationalisation as a major step towards the economic independence of their country which had for so long been under the influence of foreign capital.
-Nationalisation of the railways, the central bank, the telephone system and the docks were part of Perón's economic recovery scheme for postwar Argentina and had formed part of the first Five-Year Plan, announced in October 1946.
-Later in mass rallies he would refer to railway nationalisation as a victory over foreign imperialism.
+Many Argentines regarded railway nationalisation as a major step towards the country's economic independence after a long period of foreign influence over its economy.
+The nationalisation of the railways, the central bank, the telephone system and the docks formed part of Perón's programme for the economic recovery of postwar Argentina and had been included in the first Five-Year Plan, announced in October 1946.
+At subsequent mass rallies, Perón described railway nationalisation as a victory over foreign imperialism.

-At the time there was little local opposition, although later it became apparent that, far from stimulating the national economy, nationalisation of the railways together with other foreign companies, contributed to the economic crises that Argentina suffered from the 1950s onwards by adding substantially to national budget deficits (which the Central Bank was forced to finance largely by "printing money", leading to inflation).
-Argentine Railways, in particular, became the most deficit ridden State enterprise among the numerous ones nationalized by Perón, generating a million US dollars in losses daily by the 1960s, and two million by the 1980s.
+There was little domestic opposition at the time.
+It later became apparent, however, that the nationalisation of the railways and other foreign-owned companies, rather than stimulating the national economy, contributed to the economic difficulties experienced by Argentina from the 1950s onwards.
+The nationalised enterprises added substantially to government budget deficits, which the Central Bank was forced to finance largely through "printing money", contributing to inflation.
+Argentine Railways, in particular, became the most heavily loss-making state-owned enterprise among the numerous companies nationalised by Perón, generating daily losses of one million US dollars by the 1960s, and two million by the 1980s.